47ng/prisma-field-encryption/README.md

   // Note that the @unique directive on `email` is here to enable
   // the Prisma user.findUnique({ where: { email }}) API,
   // and the @unique directive on `emailHash` is where you actually
-  // ensure that there will be no duplicates (short of hash collisions).
+  // ensure that there will be no duplicates.
-  // The emailHash field is marked as nullable so you don't need to specify
+  // The emailHash field is marked as nullable so you don't need to specify it
-  // it when creating records (it will be computed for you).
+  // when creating records (it will be computed for you).
 }
 ```